xtemplate24/budgetapp/README.md

 # budgetapp
-budgeting app for expense tracking
+budgeting app for expense tracking.<br>
 Courtesy of Tanya and Jared